VishalNadig/database_automation/README.md

         command (str): The command to be executed after inserting the column.

     Returns:
-        str: A success message if the columns are inserted successfully, otherwise an exception message.
+       : A success message if the columns are inserted successfully, otherwise an exception message.

     Raises:
         Exception: If an error occurs during the insertion process.
     """

-## delete_columns(database: str, table_name: str, column_name: str):
+## delete_columns:
     """
     Deletes a column from a specified table in a given database.